ama291/Music-Driven-Workout-App/README.md

 For this iteration, we focused on setting up fitness testing with the following use cases:

 * A user can begin a fitness test.
-The method `user.testFitness()` creates a list of UserExercise objects that will be recommended to them for the test.
+The `User.testFitness()` method creates a list of UserExercise objects that will be recommended to them for the test.

 * A user can complete an exercise in a fitness test.
 There will be a button for them to begin the test in the front end, that causes the phone to begin collecting accelerometer logs.
-These logs are sent to the server to be analyzed for frequency.
+These logs are sent to the server to be analyzed for frequency. `UserExercise.addFrequency()` saves a frequency to a `UserExercise`, which will be added to the `User.tracked` or `User.untracked`, depending on if they are tracking the exercise.
+The computation is done in `Log.getFrequency()`.

 * A user can view their results to a fitness test.
 Since results are displayed by date, we can show how they have progressed over time on an exercise.
 The front end can display a graph.

-* A user can track and untrack exercises.
+* A user can track (`User.trackEx()`) and untrack (`User.untrackEx()`) exercises.
 When they begin the test, they are specifically asked which tracked exercises they want to complete, and the rest of the exercises are recommended randomly from the database.

 #### Acceptance Tests